facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/5_defaults.md

 title: Selecting defaults for config groups
 ---

-After office politics, you decide that you want to use MySQL by default.
-You no longer want to type `+db=mysql` every time you run your application.
+Suppose that you want to use MySQL by default -- you no longer want to type `+db=mysql` every time you run your application.

 You can add a `defaults` list into your config file.